 - Refugees and other foreigners granted asylum in the US have the same terms as US citizens do.

-There are some ‘rules’ or ‘best practices’ associated with buying a property in the US as a foreigner.
-These rules apply to non-citizens as well as foreigners with no ties to the US who are seeking to purchase property for themselves or as an investment.
+Although there are no specific rules for foreigners buying property in the USA, there are some best practices to be aware of that will help mitigate your taxes and the costs associated with buying and owning property in the US.
+The following tips apply to non-citizens as well as foreigners with no ties to the USA who are seeking to purchase property for themselves or as an investment.

 Condos not co-ops